 years of teacher layoffs, cuts to specialist teachers, increased class sizes,

-and fewer supports for children with special needs.
+and fewer supports for students with special needs.

 How does collective agreement language help kids and